Servo

 Access to the Servo platform is controlled through a layered authentication and authorization model designed to ensure that only authorized users can access the data and functions appropriate to their role.

-Identity Provider and JWT Authentication
+Identity Provider and Session Authentication

-Token Lifecycle and Refresh Security
+Token Lifecycle

-API Key and Service Authentication
+API Key Authentication

-Service-to-service communication is authenticated via a shared internal service secret compared using constant-time equality checks to prevent timing attacks.
 API keys issued to customers are scoped, logged, and tied to the requesting identity in the audit trail.

 Tiered Authorization Model